 Give yourself permission to fully experience the emotions and vulnerability that comes along with setting a goal and working towards it.

-Our knee-jerk reaction to feeling inadequate, scared, intimidated, or vulnerable can be to deny it, buck up, and put on a brave face and pretend everything is fine.
+Our knee-jerk reaction to feeling inadequate, scared, intimidated, or vulnerable can be to deny it, buck up, put on a brave face, and pretend everything is fine.